Lundix-IT/spcbridge/README.md

 Enter the SPC user's ID followed by their PIN code.
 For example:
 - For a user with ID 3 and PIN code 1289, enter 31289.
 - For a user with ID 21 and PIN code 987077, enter 21987077.
+> [!NOTE]
-**Note:** This method is recommended because SPC user credentials do not need to be stored in Home Assistant system, but it only works for users who have not been assigned a web password in the SPC system.
+> This method is recommended because SPC user credentials do not need to be stored in Home Assistant system, but it only works for users who have not been assigned a web password in the SPC system.

 #### Method 2 - Link Keypad Codes to SPC Users
 Manually link the Keypad codes to the corresponding SPC credentials.
 If you choose this method, you have to define the linking table in the configuration of the integration.